-Thematic Monitoring Review of the Conference of the Parties to CETS No.198 on Article 25 §2-3 ("Confiscated Property") 1
+Thematic Monitoring Review of the Conference of the Parties to CETS No.198 on Article 25 §2 - 3 ("Confiscated Property")1

-&lt;sup>1 Examined and adopted by the Conference of the Parties to CETS No. 198 at their 10th meeting, Strasbourg, 30-31 October 2018.
+1 Examined and adopted by the Conference of the Parties to CETS No. 198 at their 10th meeting, Strasbourg, 30-31 October 2018.
+Amended following the ratification of the Convention by Monaco in 2020 and selected follow up procedure by Sweden.